BeanieODM/beanie/docs/index.md

 the parts of your app that actually matter.

 Data and schema migrations are supported by Beanie out of the box.

+There is a synchronous version of Beanie ODM - [Bunnet](https://github.com/roman-right/bunnet)

 ## Installation